LeeCampbell/IntroToRx/content/06_Transformation.md

     .Cast<IVesselNavigation>();
 ```

-This uses `Cast`, a standard LINQ operator that we can use whenever we know that the items in some collection are of some more specific type than the type system ahs been able to deduce.
+This uses `Cast`, a standard LINQ operator that we can use whenever we know that the items in some collection are of some more specific type than the type system has been able to deduce.

 The difference between `Cast` and the [`OfType` operator shown in Chapter 5](./05_Filtering.md#oftype) is the way in which they handle items that are not of the specified type. `OfType` is a filtering operator, so it just filters out any items that are not of the specified type.
 But with `Cast` (as with a normal C# cast expression) we are asserting that we expect the source items to be of the specified type, so the observable returned by `Cast` will invoke its subscriber's `OnError` if its source produces an item that is not compatible with the specified type.